OSGeo/gdal/gdal/doc/source/development/rfc/rfc52_strict_sql_quoting.rst

-To avoid any ambiguities and more conformant to SQL, string literals should be single-quoted, and identifiers (column/table names) unquoted or surrounded by double-quote charachter if conflicting with reserved keywords.
+To avoid any ambiguities and more conformant to SQL, string literals should be single-quoted, and identifiers (column/table names) unquoted or surrounded by double-quote character if conflicting with reserved keywords.

 Implementation